Decorating and entertaining for special occasions gives me great joy. I love to share some of my more creative ideas.

 - Mounting tape

-- Spray bottle - mister - filled with water
+- Spray bottle or mister, filled with water

 For the insert, I purchased a 24 X 48 inch 1/4 inch thick plywood piece in a large home improvement store.
 Look around.
 Most of them have a separate section where they have smaller pieces of plywood rather than the 4 X 8 foot pieces.
 Some have luaun and birch plywood, which would also work.
 Composite board is not a good choice.
 Pick your piece carefully.
 Some of the pieces have imperfections and they are still the same price.
 I needed a 16 X 20 inch piece so I had them cut it for me.
 I was not charged for the cutting.